efabless/caravel_user_project/docs/source/index.rst

 This will pull a docker image with the needed tools installed.

-Then, run the RTL and GL simulation by
+Then, run the RTL simulation by

 .. code:: bash